CSE-UNR/CS333-hw1/README.md

 2. Allow students to explore using the Python programming language

 ## Program
-Create a library of data structures.
+Create a Python [package](https://realpython.com/lessons/scripts-modules-packages-and-libraries/) of data structures.

-### Library Requirements
+### Package Requirements
-Your library should include a List, a Queue, and a Stack data structure.
+Your package should include a List, a Queue, and a Stack data structure.
 A main driver is not necessary.

 ### Testing Requirements
-Create a suite of unit tests for your library which provides maximum coverage.
+Create a suite of unit tests for your package which provides maximum coverage.

 ## Submission details
 To submit your project, you will have to use git on your VirtualBox installation: